Last updated: February 2026

 - If someone is using it after hours or taking it to unauthorized locations

-When the engine starts running hot, the system doesn't just send an alert—it provides the exact GPS coordinates, shows the operator's behavior leading up to the issue, and automatically schedules maintenance based on the machine's location and workload.
+When the engine starts running hot, the system doesn't just send an alert — it provides the exact GPS coordinates, shows the operator's behavior leading up to the issue, and automatically schedules maintenance based on the machine's location and workload.
+To better understand what real-time GPS tracking can reveal, explore our guide on 3 key insights from real-time GPS tracking.

 The Side-by-Side Reality Check